 As an experienced service engineer, I have witnessed first hand some of the shocking composite door problems homeowners are left with after employing ‘Paul from down the road’ to install a door on the cheap.
 If you have fallen foul to the local lad installing a door cheap for cash, check our top tips – they could help you fix the problem yourself.

-Warped bowed or swollen door slab
+Warped bowed or swollen door slabs can be prevented

 On completion of an installation, the installer should walk you through the operation of your home improvement(s).
 We all know how to open and close a door right?
 But did you know that to prevent warping you should always fully engage the locking mechanism when closing the door?
 This is known as throwing the handle, the action you perform just before locking the door.